Which of the following is a general characteristic of connective ... | Channels for Pearson+

 1

-Understand the general characteristics of connective tissue.
-Connective tissue is one of the four basic types of tissue in the body, and it serves various functions including support, protection, and transportation of substances.
+Understand the basic structure of connective tissue: Connective tissue is one of the four main types of tissue in the body, and it is characterized by having a large amount of extracellular matrix compared to the number of cells.

-Recognize that connective tissue is typically characterized by having a rich supply of blood vessels.
-This is important for providing nutrients and removing waste products from the cells within the tissue.
+Identify the components of connective tissue: The extracellular matrix is composed of protein fibers (such as collagen, elastin, and reticular fibers) and ground substance, which can be fluid, gel-like, or solid.

-Identify that connective tissue usually has a lower cellular density compared to other tissues like epithelial tissue.
-It is composed of cells scattered within an abundant extracellular matrix.
+Differentiate connective tissue from other tissue types: Unlike epithelial tissue, which is composed of tightly packed cells with little extracellular matrix, connective tissue has more matrix and fewer cells.

 Watch next